A young woman listens to music on her phone while shopping at a store.

 2. Many credit cards allow you to earn rewards like Miles or cash back on your purchases.

 At its most basic level, a credit card is simply one of many forms of payment, such as cash, debit cards, and checks.
 Credit cards can offer a convenient way to pay for everyday purchases.
 Not only that, but some credit cards also come with rewards and benefits for spending.
-Still, you should weigh the costs and benefits before choosing a credit card for you.
+Still, you should weigh the costs and benefits before choosing the best credit card for you.

 Reasons you might need a credit card

 Many credit cards offer helpful features and benefits not available with other forms of payment.
-You may need a credit card for several reasons, from the rewards you can earn to the security that credit cards can provide.
+You may need a credit card account for several reasons, from the rewards you can earn to the security that credit cards can provide.

 You’re interested in credit card rewards

 Credit cards can offer generous rewards programs.
-For example, if you want to earn cash back on your purchases, you can get a cash back rewards credit card.
+For example, if you want to earn cash back on your purchases, you can get a cash back rewards card.
 If you want to want to earn Miles on your purchases, you can choose to go with a credit card that offers travel rewards, like the Discover it® Miles Travel Credit Card.
 You should compare the benefits and features of different card offers to choose the best credit card for you.

 See if you're pre-approved

-With no harm to your credit score.*
+With no harm to your credit score.2

 You want to build credit

 For those with no credit score, a student card or secured credit card is a great way to start building credit history.
-If you want to raise your credit score, The Discover it® Secured Credit Card helps you build your credit history.1
+If you want to raise your credit score, the Discover it® Secured Credit Card helps you build your credit history.1

-Unlike a traditional credit card, a secured credit card requires you to put down a security deposit before you start using it.
+Unlike a traditional credit card, secured credit cards require you to put down a security deposit before you start using it.
 The amount that you put down is your credit limit.
 Then, you’ll use the card to make purchases just as you would a traditional credit card.
-You’re responsible for making at least the minimum payment each month.
+You're responsible for making at least the minimum payment each month.
 Secured cards may also come with rewards on purchases.
-Wise use of your card may help you get other forms of credit in the future, like unsecured credit cards, auto loans, and home mortgages.

 Credit cards offer you security